Owning a website gives you an online presence, but making it appear in search results is what will bring you prospective leads and customers.

 And because schema markup is accepted by all the major search engines, it’s the best way to add structured data to your website.

-What does Schema Markup look like?
+What does Schema Markup look like on a website?
 Is it easy to implement?

 To a human, there’s no difference between a page with schema markup and one without.